Double copy for tree-level form factors. Part I. Foundations: Discussion

 An alternative physical explanation is, of course, the perspective that we took in Section~\ref{sec:generalize1}, that is to view the form factors and their double copies as Higgs amplitudes.
 At the tree level, these two explanations are equivalent.
 The story at the loop level, however, is expected to be more involving, and the point of view of Higgs-like amplitudes in gravity may no longer apply.
 For example, the Higgs-scalar can be fully dynamical in the amplitudes and can appear in the internal loops.
 On the other hand, the double-copy of form factors are more constrained at the loop level in the sense that a construction allowing the massive propagators in the internal loops may not exist after double copy, which is supported by some primitive calculations.
 This suggests that the double copy of the loop form factors involves a (semi-classical) non-local operator in gravity, which is like the ``graviton-dressed" operator at the tree level but receives no loop correction for the operator itself.
 Finally, we briefly comment that such a ``graviton-dressed" operator resembles the ``graviton-dressed" propagator in world line theories \cite{Bastianelli:2002fv,vanHolten:2001ea}.
 We leave details of the loop generalization to further work.

 \acknowledgments

 We thank Gang Chen, Jin Dong, Song He, Henrik Johansson, Radu Roiban, Congkao Wen and Mao Zeng for discussions.
-This work is supported in part by the National Natural Science Foundation of China (Grants No.~12175291, 11935013, 12047503, 12047502, 11947301).
+This work is supported in part by the National Natural Science Foundation of China (Grants No.~12175291, 11935013, 12047503, 12247103) and by the CAS under Grants No.~YSBR-101.
 We also thank the support of the HPC Cluster of ITP-CAS.